bitcointranscripts/bitcointranscripts/bitcoin-explained/scaling-to-billions-of-users.md

 So let's just kind of walk through them.
 So improving the tech.
 He gives some examples of projects that are in development right now that would accomplish this.
-So, one of them is U3XO, which I think we did a whole episode on, right?
+So, one of them is Utreexo, which I think we did a whole episode on, right?

 Sjors: 00:05:29